Nice & Wild

 Nice N' Wild, also known as Nice & Wild, was a U.S. freestyle music group that rose to fame in 1986 after their release of "Diamond Girl".

-Band members included David Torres, Reggie Pierre and Remy Palacios.
-Although these three bandmates "performed" the song publicly, they did not sing the original vocals for "Diamond Girl", rather lip syncing the song's vocals during performances.
-However, David Torres did sing the Spanish parts himself after completing vocal training.
-The final vocal track on the hit recording was performed by John Minnis (with David L Cook having sung the demo vocal).
-Because of mistitled videos on the internet, many believe that Stevie B is the original vocalist of the song, but that of course is false.
-The song was written and produced by Arthur Lammoglia and Joe Granda in 1986.
+Originally formed by David Torres, Reggie Pierre, Remy Palacios as dance trio called Floor Breakers Inc. They signed with manager Joe Granda who named them Nice & Wild.
+John Minnis, then only a hired musician, recorded the co-lead vocals for "Diamond Girl" however was given no credit on the original release.
+At times the group would perform with pre recorded tape featuring Minnis' vocals.

-"Diamond Girl" was featured on the band's debut full-length album, Energy, Love and Unity, released the following year (1987).
+"Their debut album Energy, Love and Unity was released in March 1987.
+Vocals were provided by Torres, Pierre, Palacios, Bobby Chapman, Gary Henry, Granda and Minnis.
+By late 1987 members were Torres, Minnis and Donny McDonald.
 The album also featured follow-up singles "Obsession" and "Oh Baby (I Want to Make Love Tonight)", which were less successful than the debut hit.
 Nearly a decade later, the band released a follow-up album, Infatuation, again featuring Minnis prominently as the lead vocalist, along with songwriting contributions from Granda, who also served as executive producer for the project.
 Despite the title track and a cover of the Bill Withers classic "Ain't No Sunshine" being released as singles, further commercial success proved elusive.